thinkshout/thinkshout/blog/_posts/2009-11-03-textmate-and-drupal.md

 tags:
 - Drupal

-short: This summer I joined the dark side...I moved away from using an Ubuntu laptop to a MacBook.
-More recently, I switched code editors from Komodo Edit to TextMate.
+short: Recently, I switched code editors from Komodo Edit to TextMate.
 author: sean
 ---
 <p>This summer I joined the dark side...I moved away from using an Ubuntu laptop to a MacBook.
 More recently, I switched code editors from Komodo Edit to TextMate.</p>